 Many aspiring long-term travelers overlook the most obvious option: keeping their current job and making it remote.

 This is not always possible, but it is possible more often than people assume.
-The approach that works is: spend 60 to 90 days before your intended departure date building a visible track record of results your employer can point to.
+Here is what works: for 60 to 90 days before you leave, build a visible track record of results your employer can point to.
 Document your output.
 Make your productivity measurable.

 Then have the conversation framed around a trial, not a permanent change.
 “I’d like to try working remotely for 30 days” is a much easier ask than “I want to leave the office permanently.”
 Many employers will agree to the trial.
 Many trials become permanent.
 If yours does not, you have still improved your case for the next employer.